 It's time to open gifts, and your tot gets very grabby…with other kids' toys.

 We all like to overhear people saying nice things about us…and that’s what “gossip” is all about!

 The trick is to make it seem like a secret!
-Cup your hand and whisper just loud enough for her to hear: "Blue Bunny, did you know that Molly is really good, good, good at sharing?
+Cup your hand and whisper just loud enough for them to hear: "Blue Bunny, did you know that Molly is really good, good, good at sharing?
 She takes turns playing when cousin Fiona visits."
 If Molly says, "I heard that!"
 You can just say, "Oh, it's nothing, Bunny and I are just having a chat."
 A little gossip before the event—and then afterward as a reward—boosts the good behavior you want to see.

-Trigger #4: The Big Dinner
+Tantrum Trigger #4: The Big Dinner

 If you know you're going to be rushing around the kitchen, greeting guests and listening to your great-aunt's story about her gall bladder all night, give your child some special alone time earlier in the afternoon.
 Read a story, cuddle for a while or color a picture to use as a centerpiece (and make sure to brag to everyone that he drew it…all by himself! (that’s another little “gossip” opportunity!)